lethanhtupk/website-optimization-slide/slides.md

 <div v-click>
   <cil-hand-point-right class="text-green-600" />
-  The longger a webpage takes to load, the more it bounce rate will skyrocket The longger a webpage takes to load, the more it bounce rate will skyrocket The longger a webpage takes to load, the more it bounce rate will skyrocket
+  The longer a webpage takes to load, the more it bounce rate will skyrocket
   <mdi-rocket-launch class="text-red-600" /><br>
 </div>
 <div v-click>